 Sometimes it’s not possible to do everything on your renovation wish list right away.
 Money’s usually the immediate issue, but if you don’t plan the whole project out now, you might waste it anyway, down the road.

 You don’t want to have to significantly renovate “phase one” in order to build “phase two” a few years later.
-Avoid that by “master planning” the whole project now.
+Avoid that by creating a master plan for your home design now.

 To most people, “master planning” is more about cities and towns than individual homes.
 But master planning the design of a new home or remodeling project is a great way to extend the useful life of your home, save money, and get peace of mind.